theplanetbrief.com /carbon/

 CORSIA eligible carbon credits: what airlines can use

-CORSIA eligible carbon credits are not just ordinary voluntary offsets.
-They are emissions units from ICAO-approved programmes, within specific eligibility scopes, that airlines can cancel to meet CORSIA offsetting obligations.
+CORSIA (Carbon Offsetting and Reduction Scheme for International Aviation) eligible carbon credits are not just ordinary voluntary offsets.
+For the wider scheme route map, use the CORSIA aviation carbon market guide.
+Eligible credits are emissions units from programmes approved by ICAO (International Civil Aviation Organization), within specific eligibility scopes, that airlines can cancel to meet CORSIA offsetting obligations.
 This guide explains what makes a credit CORSIA eligible and what buyers should check before relying on one.

 What does CORSIA eligible mean?

-A carbon credit is CORSIA eligible only if it is covered by the official ICAO document CORSIA Eligible Emissions Units for the relevant compliance period and scope.
+A carbon credit is CORSIA eligible only if it is covered by the official ICAO (International Civil Aviation Organization) document CORSIA Eligible Emissions Units for the relevant compliance period and scope.
 It must come from an approved emissions unit programme, meet the approved vintage and activity limits, and satisfy any additional conditions attached to that programme's approval.

 This matters because carbon credit eligibility is not decided by an airline, broker, project developer or individual state.
 ICAO makes eligibility decisions through the ICAO Council, considering recommendations from the Technical Advisory Body.